 People tend to like gifts and bribes.
 Sorry to put it so bluntly, but if they get a little something from you they will be more likely to interact and amplify your message.
 I’m not talking about dollar bribes or gifting bribes.
 People on social media are looking to get the same exact thing you are: social influence.
 Engage with their posts, amplify their message, and take part in conversations to increase the chance that they will reciprocate.
 Create lists when possible and add these influencers to your content calendars.

 Give a Lot, Take a Little

 Instead of “gimme, gimme, gimme” it’s “give, give, give”.
 Yes, I know it sounds redundant to the above paragraph, but content, access, engagement will get you noticed and will get you love.
 Make sure to post unique, fun, relatable, shareable content that serves your community (and your target community of influencers).
 Make it easy for them to share your content.
-This is easy to do with Socialdraft app where we help you find image content and we offer easy scheduling options via CSV and regular posting.
-The more you post, the more influential you will become.

-Social media does not only exists on social.
+Social media does not only exist on social.
 Don’t be afraid to reach out to people via email, linkedIn, etc in order to make connections.
 Are you a winery looking to grow their reach, message your sales reps and ask them to share your social stats with their clients…but make a promise (and follow through) on reciprocal likes, follows, and content amplification.

 Maybe you’re a restaurant in town.
 Stop by the jewelry shop next door.
 Offer to create a discount for anyone that shows a receipt from their shop on the same day.
 Then collaborate to blast this out on social media. you will both benefit.